Doctor of Nursing Practice

 - Professional license**

-- NPs must have a current and unencumbered RN and APN license in the state of residence in which clinical experiences will be completed
+- BSN to DNP Nurse Executive applicants must have a current and unencumbered RN license in the state of residence where clinical experiences will be completed

-- Nurse Administrators must have a current and unencumbered RN license in the state of residence where clinical experiences will be completed.
+- MSN to DNP Family Nurse Practitioner applicants must have a current and unencumbered RN and APRN license in the state of residence in which clinical experiences will be completed

-- Completed verification of post-baccalaureate practice hours form.
-(Applicants who cannot demonstrate a minimum of 500 clinical hours in graduate program will be expected to complete clinical course work beyond the proposed curriculum.)
+- Completed Verification of MSN Clinical and Practice Hours Form (PDF)** documenting post-baccalaureate practice hours.
+(Applicants who cannot demonstrate a minimum of 500 clinical hours in a graduate program will be expected to complete clinical course work beyond the proposed curriculum.)

-- Graduate level statistics within past 5 years.
+- Graduate level statistics within the past 5 years.